 Swinton Park Castle is the ancestral seat of the Earl of Swinton and its history dates from the late 1600 and includes that of Lister Mills — one of 19th century Europe’s largest silk factories.

-The Magellan Centre is a division of The Centre for Early Furniture and Art Ltd, and was inspired by the visions of furniture historians Louise Forster and the late Victor Chinnery, author of ‘Oak Furniture The British Tradition’.
-Victor's work at the initial stages of the business helped Louise to create the foundations of The Magellan Centre as we know it today, and his books and scholarly works in relation to early English furniture continue to provide important reference points for its experts.
+The Magellan Centre is a division of The Centre for Early Furniture and Art Ltd, and was inspired by the visions of furniture historians Louise Forster and the late Victor Chinnery, author of ‘Oak Furniture, The British Tradition’.
+Victor's work at the initial stages of the business helped Louise to create the foundations of the Centre, and his books and scholarly works in relation to early English furniture continue to provide important reference points for its experts.

 Louise is a well-regarded furniture historian with extensive knowledge in relation to the impact of silk route trade on Western art.
 Louise studied fine art and art history at Newcastle and graduated in 1982.
 Having worked as an independent expert for over 30 years, building valuable private collections of early furniture and art for corporate and private clients, much of Louise’s work has involved finding, appraising and successfully purchasing, extremely rare items at auction at a national and international level.
 Louise is the senior director of The Magellan Centre.

-Magellan team at Swinton Park over the last year, has made welcome Adam Schoon as one of its newest members.
-Adam is experienced in high-level valuation work, cataloguing, auction sales and more widely known for his long term work in relation to the BBC TV’s Antiques Road Show.
+The Magellan team at Swinton Park has over the last year, made welcome Adam Schoon as one of its newest members.
+Adam is experienced in high-level valuation work, cataloguing, auction sales and more widely known for his long term work in relation to the BBC TV’s Antiques Roadshow.